 The Flicks Community Movie House

-The Flicks has two locations in Phnom Penh, one in BKK3 (Flicks 1) and one near the Riverside (Flicks 2), all offering the latest releases, film festival winners, foreign films, documentaries, and kids films on their big screens.
-Their movie rooms are air-conditioned with sofas and futons (and reclining seats at Flicks 1) to relax on, and they serve food and drinks — including wine and beer — that you can enjoy during the movie.
+The Flicks is an independently-run movie house that offers the latest releases, film festival winners, foreign films, documentaries, and kids films.
+Their movie rooms are air-conditioned with sofas and reclining seats to relax on, and they serve food and drinks—including wine and beer—that you can enjoy during the movie.

-The Flicks screens two to six movies every day, with the Big Flicks 1 offering screenings from the early afternoon.
+The Flicks screens two to six movies every day, with screenings from the early afternoon.
 Tickets cost $3.50 for adults and $2.50 for children, and the ticket is good for the entire day.
-Check out their current movie schedule for each location on the website.
+Check out their current movie schedule on the website.

 #39B Street 95, BKK3, Phnom Penh